You are currently on Hearing Direct UK

-Although a bone anchored hearing aid is a widely used solution for people with hearing impairment that cannot be helped by regular hearing aids, not everyone that can benefit from this technology are suitable for it.
-The patient skull has to have a particular thickness and that is why the surgery cannot be implemented on small children, as their skull is thinner and softer than that of an adult.
+Although a bone anchored hearing aid is a widely used solution for people with hearing impairment that cannot be helped by regular hearing aids, not everyone that can benefit from this technology is suitable for it.
+The patient's skull must have a particular thickness.
+This is why small children cannot have this surgery, as their skull is thinner and softer than an adults.

 As this is a surgical procedure, the first part of the process is to have a series of consultations with a qualified audiologist and surgeon.
 Consult your GP initially who will screen you and refer you for further consultations where necessary to determine cause and suitability.